drwilkins/mattwilkinsbio/content/home/experience.md

     company_url: 'http://www.webtutorialnashville.com/teachers'
     location: Nashville, TN
     date_start: '2021-08-01'
     description: Once a week, I teach 7th grade biology at the WEB homeschool tutorial.
-This allows me to continue to improve as a teacher, while also getting immediate student feedback on the latest Galactic Polymath lessons in development to ensure the published version provides an amazing, easy-to-teach learning experience on Day 1.
+This allows me to continue to grow as a teacher, while also getting immediate student feedback on the latest Galactic Polymath lessons in development to ensure the published version provides an amazing, easy-to-teach learning experience on Day 1.

   - title: Founder, CEO
     company: Galactic Polymath Education Studio